 This seasonal Cranberry Pretzel Salad will make a delightful addition to your holiday side dish menu.
-It's not a salad at all but, a sweet and salty dessert that has delighted party goers for ages.
-Enjoy a taste of holiday nostalgia straight from my busy kitchen to yours.
+It's not a salad at all, but a sweet and salty dessert that has delighted party goers for ages.
+Enjoy a taste of holiday nostalgia straight from my Southern kitchen to yours.

 Making pretzel salad isn't difficult, it just takes a few steps to get it right.

-- To keep the layers separated when assembling, allow each one ample time to set-up.
-Meaning, allow time for the cream cheese layer to set-up as well as chill time for the cranberry jello, before adding it to the top.
+- To keep the layers separated when assembling, allow each one ample time to fully set-up.
+Meaning, allow time for the cream cheese layer to set-up as well as chill time for the cranberry Jell-O, before adding it to the top.

-- The cranberry jello won't be completely congealed before pouring on top but, it should be cool.
+- The cranberry Jell-O won't be completely congealed before pouring on top, but it should be cool.
 Pour it gently so as to avoid disturbing the cream cheese layer.
-Use a spoon to arrange and separate the berries before it sets.
+Use a spoon to arrange and separate the berries so they'll be in each piece before it sets.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!